Problem Solving Team Building

 Your group will be split into separate teams of around 4-6 people, and you will have a variety of rooms to choose from.

 You will have one hour to work your way through various puzzles and challenges, where communication and problem solving skills are essential to ensure your escape!
+We also have a virtual escape rooms where your team can enjoy the activity from home!

 2. Chain Reaction